SSWConsulting/SSW.People.Profiles/Penny-Walker/Penny-Walker.md

 ---
 id: "ae908bc5-f6d5-e611-80d4-00155d01225d"

-qualifications:  "B Ancient History; MSc Museum Studies"
+qualifications:  "B Ancient History; MSc Museum Studies | Certified Scrum Master"

 quote:  "To improve is to change; to be perfect is to change often."
 quoteAuthor: "Winston Churchill"